katrinaallen586/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 As a programmer, always strive to write clean, maintainable code that can be easily understood by others (and your future self).
 Complexity often masks bugs and hinders progress; simplicity fosters clarity, reduces errors, and accelerates development.
 Remember to break down complex problems into simpler components, and use abstractions judiciously to manage complexity."

 In practice, this could mean favoring well-named functions and variables, minimizing unnecessary dependencies, adhering to established design patterns, and constantly refactoring as you go.
 It also involves embracing the power of modularity, testing, and documentation in your work.

+# 2024-02-11
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.

+In the context of coding, this means that writing clear, concise, and easily understandable code is a hallmark of advanced expertise.
+It's not just about making something work; it's about making it maintainable, scalable, and debuggable.
+Always strive to reduce complexity by breaking down problems into smaller parts, leveraging reusable functions, and adhering to principles of good software design.
+Remember, code is read far more often than it's written."